sunjerry019/nanosquared/README.md

 ```
 These 2 modules may be packaged into seperate packages should someone find the time to do it.
 It would be a meaningful endeavour in providing Python support for these 2 devices.

-If you do not wish to download the entire repository to interface with these beam profilers, a list of necessary files may be found under [cameras/README](./src/cameras/README.md)

 Both of these modules inherit the `Camera` class, which guarantees the existence of the following:
 ```python
 x, y, both = cam.AXES.X, cam.AXES.Y, cam.AXES.BOTH  # Enum for the different axes